Emergence of microphysical bulk viscosity in binary neutron star post-merger dynamics: Conclusions

-\section{Conclusions.}
+\section{Conclusions}

-In this work, we have presented the first study of weak-interaction-driven out-of-equilibrium dynamics in a binary neutron star merger.
+This work presents the first study of weak-interaction-driven out-of-equilibrium dynamics in a binary neutron star merger.
 We have shown how Urca processes acting on a millisecond timescale restore the departures from $\beta-$equilibrium that arise during the initial stages of the merger.
-We show that large parts of the merger remnant end up in the bulk-viscous regime, in which this re-equilibration leads to an effective bulk viscosity.
-We further show that this causes the gravitational wave frequencies to shift by up to $\Delta f\lesssim\, 110 \rm Hz$, which is potentially discernible by next-generation facilities \cite{Hammond:2022uua}.
+We demonstrate the emergence of a microphysical bulk viscosity and explicitly demonstrate the dissipation induced by Urca processes, and the establishment of far-from-equilibrium conditions \citep{Gavassino:2023xkt}.
+We finally assess the impact on the gravitational wave signal and place upper bounds on the impact of viscosity and chemical equilibration (see also \citep{Hammond:2022uua}).
+This might change (upwards or downwards) if significantly finer grids were used (e.g., \citealt{Breschi:2019srl,Kiuchi:2019kzt}).